CarlosSprekelsen/LoadCell_3Dprobe/README.md

 When the probe touches the bed, the BLTouch signals this by pulling up the Z-min pin (or whichever pin it's connected to for touch detection) to HIGH for a brief moment.

+## Adapting the Code for Firmware Compatibility

+Given the nuances in how firmware controls a BLTouch, we can adapt the Arduino code to interpret PWM signals for deploy and stow commands based on pulse width.
+This requires using an interrupt to measure the length of the incoming pulse on the control pin accurately.
+However, accurately decoding PWM signals on an Arduino to match specific pulse lengths can be complex and might require precise timing that interrupts can offer.

+Since implementing a full PWM decoder might be overly complex, we've focused on a conceptual outline that adapts the previous approach to be more aligned with how firmware might interface with a BLTouch:

+    - Use an interrupt to measure pulse width on the control pin.
+This involves setting up an interrupt service routine (ISR) to detect rising and falling edges and measure the time between them to determine the pulse width.
+    - Interpret the pulse width to determine if it's a deploy or stow command (or other commands) based on predefined thresholds that match the firmware's signaling method.
+    - Act accordingly, either by starting/stopping the monitoring of the load cell or by performing other required actions like a self-test or clearing alarms, mimicking the BLTouch behavior.

 ## Contributing

 Contributions to this project are welcome.
 Here are some ways you can contribute: